 There are a number of people who can be sued in a wrongful death claim.
 In general, it is the person whose alleged negligence caused the death to occur.
 This can range from a drunk driver to an employer that did not provide a safe working environment.
 Speak to one of our San Antonio wrongful death attorneys to decide who is at fault in your case.

 What Are The Different Types Of Damages In A Wrongful Death Suit?

 There are three primary damages involved in wrongful death cases.
 They are economic, non-economic, and punitive damages.

-Economic damages: These damages touch on the financial contribution the deceased made to family and what is lost with their death.
+Economic damages: These damages are for the financial contribution the deceased made to the family and what is lost with their death.
 This includes aspects such as loss of earning power, loss of benefits, and medical and funeral expenses.

-Non-economic damages: These damages reflect the pain and suffering a family or loved one goes through because of their loved one's passing.
-It inhabits the emotional grief and loss of guidance/companionship of a loved one.
+Non-economic damages: These damages reflect the pain and suffering a family or loved one goes through because of their loved one’s passing.
+Non-economic damages can help ease the emotional grief and loss of guidance/companionship of a loved one.

-Punitive damages: If the defendant has committed a particularly heinous crime that resulted in a wrongful death, they can face punitive damages.
-These damages are there to punish the defendant's actions.
+Punitive damages: If the defendant has committed a particularly heinous act that resulted in a wrongful death, they can face punitive damages.
+These damages are there to punish the defendant’s actions.

 If you have Lost A Loved One To Negligence, We Will Fight For Justice

 At Wyatt Law Firm, we understand how devastating losing a loved one can be.
 Our experienced wrongful death attorneys can help you understand your legal rights.
 We work with our clients to make sure their loved ones receive the justice they deserve.

 Contact Wyatt Law Firm today for a free consultation.